Self Directed Learning

 Timeline for West

-As a school we are continually developing our teacher’s skill in Self Directed Learning and into the future we will be working towards students being completely involved in all aspects of their learning.
+As a school, we are continually developing our teacher’s skills in Self-Directed Learning and into the future we will be working towards students being completely involved in all aspects of their learning.
 They will have the ability to talk about their learning, understand what it is they can do, where they want to get to and how they will do it.
-Teachers will facilitate conferences with students to set goals and direction in all areas of the learning.
+Teachers will facilitate conferences with students to set goals and direction in all areas of learning.

 What the research says